As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 Take areas like southern California, for example.
 The weather is pretty ideal most of the time.
 Therefore, you can get away with a less robust structure, such as a metal frame with stucco.
 There’s much less likelihood that the structure will become compromised over time.

 Metal frames are a bit riskier in high moisture areas like Texas and Florida, though.
-That moisture can easily get into the structure and corrode the frame over time.
-If you decide on a metal frame in a humid climate… Be sure the materials are properly treated to fight off moisture.
+Moisture can easily get into the structure and corrode the frame over time.
+If you decide on a metal frame in a humid climate… Be sure the materials are properly treated to fend off moisture.

 Third, let’s consider northern climates.
 Essentially, anywhere that experiences a freeze/thaw cycle.
 You’ll want to avoid metal frames completely here… The extreme weather will quickly destroy the materials.

-Concrete blocks or plastic outdoor kitchen structures are better for northern climates.
+Concrete blocks, panels, or plastic outdoor kitchen structures are better for northern climates.
 These methods are better suited to handle the elements.

 No matter where you are… There are some materials we do recommend against.